forknay/siguo/BOT.md

 two recurring patterns — (a) our flag falls 2–10 turns after our marshal's death reveals it (defense doesn't escalate on reveal), (b) 4/6 losses were already 300–400 material down by turn 50 (opening bleed).
-Pattern (a)'s naive fix (×3 urgency) regressed; the opening-bleed pattern (b) is unsolved and is the most promising target for the next campaign.
+Pattern (a)'s naive fix (×3 urgency, `v4-flagurgent`) regressed; the softer defense-only retry (×2, `v4.3-defurgent`) also failed (~44% net, didn't replicate) — so pattern (a) is now empirically closed for the spatial-weight approach.
+The opening-bleed pattern (b) is unsolved and is the most promising target for the next campaign.

 Statistical reality check: 48-game evals have ±13-pt CIs; the family of greedy variants all sit in the 62–88% band, and single-batch "wins" (like the original